-This jalapeño Spicy Margarita recipe is for when you’re feeling a little feisty.
+This jalapeño Spicy Margarita Recipe is for when you’re feeling a little feisty.
 Made with tequila, fresh lime juice, orange juice, and a sassy slice of jalapeño, this kicked-up version of a classic marg will transport you to a sunny, beachy place.

+- A Tried-and-True Fave.
+Margaritas taste of fun times, warm sunshine, and no worries.
+This easy spicy margarita is based on my master Skinny Margarita recipe.
 It has become a signature drink for many of you and led to an array of thirst-quenching spinoffs, from Peach Margaritas, to Blackberry Margaritas, to Grapefruit Margaritas.

 5 Star Review